-Two-dimensional materials exhibit exciting new properties that could have applications for next-generation electronic devices.
-One such material is two-dimensional silica, called silicatene, which is an SiO2 bilayer that only binds to a surface via van der Waals forces.
-Previous research has shown that silicatene can be made via evaporation of silicon and subsequent annealing in oxygen on a few single-crystalline metal surfaces, including Pd, Pt, and Ru.
+Two-dimensional (2D) materials exhibit exciting new properties that could have applications for nextgeneration electronic devices.
+One such material is 2D silica, called silicatene, which is an SiO, bilayer that only binds to a surface via van der Waals forces.
+Previous research has shown that silicatene can be made via evaporation of Si and subsequent annealing in oxygen on a few single-crystalline metal surfaces, including Pd, Pt, and Ru.
 Atomic layer deposition (ALD) is a thin-film deposition technique used in the manufacturing of a variety of devices.
 This process repeats two self-limiting reaction steps to deposit a thin film, allowing angstrom-scale control of film thickness.
 The focus of this project was to investigate the use of ALD to deposit silicatene on several metal substrates.
-The metal substrates were deposited on silicon wafers via electron-beam assisted evaporation, and silica films were deposited with ALD.
+The metal films were deposited on silicon wafers via electronbeam assisted evaporation, and silica films were deposited with ALD.
 Post-deposition characterization of deposited film includes ellipsometry, contact angle, and x-ray photoelectron spectroscopy (XPS).